 I’m writing this essay largely in response to two others: "This is Not a Manifesto" by Quincy R. Lehr and "Regarding the Great Poetic Divide" by Tom Merrill.
-I tend to agree with the main points of both essays, but my conclusions seem to be quite different.
+I tend to agree with the main points of both essays, but my conclusions are different.
 Both essays can be found on the Essays & Assays page at www.thehypertexts.com so I encourage readers of this essay to read the others first.
 Then we can "compare notes" and see where we stand . . . [brief intermission to allow readers time to peruse Lehr’s and Merrill’s essays] . . .

 Human beings share around 95% of our DNA with chimpanzees and like our closest genetic cousins we continue to form groups with "pecking orders" determined, to some degree, by competition for group approval.
-And unfortunately every goal of a group can be pushed to unreasonable extremes.
+Unfortunately, nearly every goal of a group can be pushed to unreasonable extremes.
 If the goal of a group is to oppose unjust government policies, members of the group may eventually morph into anarchists.
 I recently discovered that something like this had happened at our local Peace and Justice Center.
 The "anarchists" I met there were the mildest-mannered anarchists imaginable, and rather nice, friendly anarchists at that—but they were anarchists nonetheless.
 I’m something of a hermit, and pretty practical-minded, so I didn’t instantly join their group and start competing to out-"anarchize" them, but if I hung around them long enough, I wouldn’t be surprised to hear myself saying things I wouldn’t normally say in other circles.

 But of course none of this is helpful to either side, or has anything at all to do with writing good poetry, since writing good poetry is invariably a solitary act.
 When was the last time any organization produced a good poem?

 Lehr’s essay makes the point that American poetics have become "fossilized" into "more or less permanent factions."
 I believe he’s correct.
-I’ve used the coinage "ossified thinking" to describe what I see today in various religious, political and poetical camps.
+I’ve used the term "ossified thinking" to describe what I see today in various religious, political and poetical camps.
 Like Lehr and Merrill, I have never felt comfortable in the "Formalist" camp—probably because I’m a hermit who likes to read, think and write by himself.
 I may have avoided the camp mentality simply because I never really enlisted.
 But I love good formal poetry and good free verse, and everything good in between, so I’d like to see the hostilities cease.

-I also agree with Lehr (I’ve been saying it myself for years) that contemporary poets tend to value poise (and style/technique) over passion (and compassion).
+I furthermore agree with Lehr (I’ve been saying it myself for years) that contemporary poets tend to value poise (and style/technique) over passion (and compassion).
 Poets like Blake, Shelley, Hart Crane and Auden were capable of breaking our hearts.
 I believe Auden said something to the effect that sympathy is poetry.
 But most of the poets I publish seem to be leery of appearing to be emotional or sentimental.
 Why?
 Obviously, human beings are emotional, sentimental beings.
 Poems like Auden’s "Lullaby" and Blake’s "Cradle Song" appeal to human sentiment without descending into sentimentalism (by which I mean writing that demands a greater emotional response than the writer has earned).
 But how many formidable Formalists are capable of writing tender lullabies?

 Lehr mentions the tendency of Formalists to avoid strong emotions "at all costs."
 He calls this an overreaction to post-confessionalist poetry.
 Whatever the cause, I agree with Lehr that such timidity is not becoming in poets.
 What are they afraid of?

 However, I disagree with Lehr when he calls the "man in the street" a "dreadful bore."
-Such bigotry is, I believe, a symptom of the ghetto mentality and fierce dogmatism that have contributed to the near-paralysis of contemporary Formalism.
+Such bigotry is, I believe, a symptom of the ghetto mentality which has contributed to the near-paralysis of contemporary Formalism.
 The man in the street knows a good Stones song when he hears it, so how can art be beyond his grasp?
 Perhaps the Stones are simply more authentic artists than most contemporary poets.
 The Stones aren’t afraid to wear their hearts on their sleeves, if doing so will result in crowd-pleasing songs.
 And if audiences light their lighters and sway rhythmically with tears in their eyes, the Stones don’t instantly go catatonic, as I imagine most hoity-toity poets would.
 Imagine the shame Formalists would feel, if people broke down and wept upon hearing their poems.
 "Stiff upper lips, ignoramuses!"
 Isn’t that what the professor-poets would say (or, far more likely, think discretely to themselves)?

 But the revolutionary attitude of Milton probably originates with the ancient Hebrew prophets who upset the applecart of orthodoxy and ritual-based religion by belittling sacrifice (why would God slaver after blood and flesh like a scavenger?) while demanding chesed [mercy, compassion, lovingkindness] and social justice.
 John the Baptist, Jesus and Paul were also radical reformers.
 Paul tossed out the entire Mosaic law like so much rancid garbage and instituted the reign of the individual human conscience, saying he was free to do as he pleased, but that he chose not to do anything he considered "unprofitable."
-After fermenting for the better part of two millennia, the egoist individualism of Paul would finally meld with the rebellious spirit of Milton’s Satan, in visionary writers like Blake, Whitman and Shelley.
+After fermenting for the better part of two millennia, the egocentric individualism of Paul would finally meld with the rebellious spirit of Milton’s Satan, in visionary writers like Blake, Whitman and Shelley.
 All the dither and blather about formal verse versus free verse has very little to do with the real Revolution.
 Lehr’s angel was misinformed, or missed the point.
 The Rebel Angels were out to overthrow God and church, and still are.
-Like Frankenstein, Paul created a monster intent on its Creator's destruction.
+Like Dr. Frankenstein, Paul created a monster intent on its Creator's destruction.

 Meanwhile, the Formalists are writing paeans to Apollo and platitudes to Christ.
 But of course, not all Formalists are milquetoasts.
-As the editor of The HyperTexts, I have published strong poems by poets like Ann Drysdale, X. J. Kennedy, Yala Korwin, Tom Merrill, Richard Moore and Joe Salemi: poems which go far beyond mere "art for art’s sake."
+As editor of The HyperTexts, I have published strong poems by poets like Ann Drysdale, X. J. Kennedy, Yala Korwin, Tom Merrill, Richard Moore and Joe Salemi: these are poems which go far beyond mere "art for art’s sake."
 Wonderful examples (people should read them!) are Salemi’s "The Missionary Position" and Drysdale’s poem about two homeless men "skillfully masturbating" each other on the steps of the Basilica, working toward a "second coming."
 Another is Joe Kennedy’s poem in which he sticks out his tongue at a Catholic priest, providing a "fresh roost for the Holy Ghost."
-Merrill regularly writes about the joys of homosexual sex, and how those joys are frequently interrupted by the forces of evil (er, of Orthodoxy and its fascist police state).
+Merrill regularly writes about the joys of homosexual sex, and how those joys are frequently interrupted by the forces of evil (i.e., of Orthodoxy and its fascist police state).
 Unsurprisingly, our most-read THT poets are the ones who aren’t slaves to conformism and convention.

 Where would the world be today, without the moral outrage and passion of writers like Blake, Dickens, Whitman and Twain?
 So I agree with Lehr that poets are unwise to "play it safe."
-I have published one rant after another (albeit informed, intelligent rants) about the orthodox Christian "Cult of Hell" and how it abuses highly impressionable children emotionally and spiritually, about the U.S.-sponsored Holocaust of the Palestinian people, about the need for human beings to be able to end their lives when and how they choose, etc. I have even created a page called Heresy Hearsay, where poets are free to blaspheme the name of God Almighty.
+I have published one rant after another (albeit informed, intelligent rants) about the orthodox Christian "Cult of Hell" and how it abuses highly impressionable children emotionally and spiritually, about the U.S.-sponsored Holocaust of the Palestinians, about the need for human beings to be able to end their lives when and how they choose, etc. I have even created a page called Heresy Hearsay, where poets are free to blaspheme the name of God Almighty.
 If the Almighty has the good sense not to believe his press clippings, who knows . . . perhaps he’ll listen to his fiercest critics and ease up on Haiti.
 But I’m not holding my breath.
 After all, hell hath no fury like an invisible friend scorned.